 Pros of Solid Hardwood Flooring

 Its lack of a veneer is probably the biggest advantage that solid hardwood flooring has over engineered flooring.
 Although you can't sand and refinish it an infinite number of times, you can do it more often than you can to engineered flooring, which can be sanded one to three times maximum depending on the veneer thickness.
-That means that as the floor ages, you can extend its life by sanding it, and you can also change the color to match an updated room design, which also requires sanding.
+That means that as the floor ages, you can extend its life by sanding it, and you can also change the color to match an updated room design.

-Unlike engineered flooring, which comes prefinished, solid hardwood often comes unfinished, which gives you more control over the color and the quality of the wear layer.
-You can darken the color of oak, birch and even mahogany to offset light-colored walls, and if you don't like the plastic feel of polyurethane, you can finish the bare wood with oil and wax or shellac to give the floor an old-fashioned matte sheen.
+While engineered flooring comes prefinished, solid hardwood is sold prefinished or unfinished.
+The latter gives you more control over the color and the quality of the wear layer.
+You can darken the color of oak, birch and even mahogany to offset light-colored walls, and if you don't like the plastic feel of polyurethane, you can finish the bare wood with penetrating oils, wax or shellac to give the floor an old-fashioned matte sheen.

 If you're looking to increase the value of your home, solid wood is a better choice than engineered.
-People have a preference for real wood that may seem illogical, all things considered, but is nonetheless real.
-Also remember that if your floor is solid wood, you don't have to think twice about refinishing it to get the house ready to sell.
+People have a preference for solid wood that may seem illogical, all things considered, but is nonetheless real.
+Also remember that if your floor is solid wood, you don't have to think twice about refinishing it to get the house ready to sell, provided it has not been sanded down too much in the past.

 Options for Installation Method